 Here is everything you’ll need to make this circus animal ice cream, along with a few suggestions.

 - Not to be confused with iced animal cookies or iced animal crackers with sprinkles!
 You want the real deal for this recipe.
-Mother’s Circus Animal Cookies are one of the best and well-known brands.
+Pink and White Frosted Mother’s Circus Animal Cookies are one of the best and well-known brands.

 - Heavy whipping cream.
 It comes in a little carton and can be found near the milk in the grocery store.

 - Sweetened condensed milk.
 You can find a small can of this in the baking aisle.

 - I highly recommend using vanilla paste instead of extract.
 The flavor and aroma are amazing.
 One thing to be aware of is that the paste has tiny flecks of real vanilla bean in it.
 The tiny vanilla bean bits will be visible in your final product.
 I personally like the look of the flecks.
 I think it’s kinda fancy!
 A couple of brands that I personally use and recommend are Neilsen-Massey and Cambie Confections.

 - Pink food coloring

 - I achieved the gorgeous pink color in this recipe with only a few drops of food coloring.
 I’ve used all types of food coloring in the past, but AmeriColor are at the top of my list.
 The colors are so vibrant and the consistency of the gel makes it really easy to add just a drop at a time.
 The colors blend quickly and easily.
 I highly recommend you give them a try.
 Tons of colors and sets are available on Amazon.

 - Nonpareil sprinkles